ethereum-oasis-op/L2/workitems/l2-transaction-fees/l2-transaction-fees-v1.0-psd01.md

 #### **[R20]**

-A L2 MUST provide an Intermediary with a capability to display the Transaction Fee and its components of a L2 Meta Transaction after it has been processed on the L2 to 3rd parties.
+An L2 MUST provide an Intermediary with a capability to display the Transaction Fee and its components of a L2 Meta Transaction after it has been processed on the L2 to 3rd parties.

 [[R20]](#r20) Testability: Given that [[R17]](#r17) that provides the necessary capability for [[R20]](#r20) to be realized is testable, and given that the ability to display a data object such as a Transaction Fee and its components can be realized in computer code, and since computer code is testable, the requirement is testable.